AbishekRajVG/SessionTracker_BT/readme.md

     Case 1.2: New Customer but no matching start, Anomaly 1

-    Case 2.1: Existing Customer normal Start
+    Case 2.1: Existing Customer Normal Start

     Case 2.2: Existing Customer but no matching start, Anomaly 2

-    Case 2.3: Apart from per line records, we have to also handle the edge case when a Customer is still active and has not Ended its session (after last known log)
+    Case 2.3: Apart from per-line records, we also have to handle the edge case when a Customer is still active and has not Ended its session (after last known log)

 - The prompt gives clear assumptions to overcome and suit each of these 5 scenarios

 ### Secondary Goal

 - Make the app as light-weight as possible - meaning peak efficiency in both time and space
-- Code coverage through pytest unit testcases for every function
+- Code coverage through pytest unit test cases for every function
 - Containerised application - Since we have just a single easy tool, single container and no need of compose or kube orchestration
 - Code Organisation
     - A primary Python tool to generate fair billable session reports.
 Break down into simple atomic functions
     - A corresponding pytest script to achieve high code coverage for all functions of the main tool
     - A config-driven driver script in Bash which gives us Command Line options to operate this tool
         - Config file which hosts docker image name and image version
-        - BUILD docker images locally or PULL pre built docker image
+        - BUILD docker images locally or PULL pre-built docker image
         - run pyTest unit test cases
         - Generate Fair Billable Session Reports passing source file as a CMD line argument